oheenrahman/GitHub-Project-Auto-Population-Slider/README.md

-# GitHub Project Showcase Slider
+# GitHub Project Auto-Population Slider

-A lightweight, responsive component that fetches your latest GitHub repositories with the GitHub REST API and presents them in a sleek Swiper.js carousel.
+A lightweight, responsive component that fetches your latest GitHub repositories with the GitHub REST API and presents them in a sleek Swiper.js carousel onto your website.

 ---